 From “When Caring Hurts: Managing Compassion Fatigue”, VetMedTeam

 Caregivers have been helping others – humans and animals – for so long that we forget how to help ourselves.
-If you are feeling fatigued, muttering “I don’t care” or “whatever”, take some time to read this article.
-Thank you Andy Galvan for the wonderful sharing at Mount Pleasant (East).
+If you are feeling fatigued, withdrawn, muttering “I don’t care” or “I’ll be fine”, take some time to read this article.
 Never feel guilty about taking care of yourself.
-First!
+First.

 Compassion Fatigue can be described as the “cost of caring for others in emotional need.”